qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

     * Does your chosen dataset have issues that need fixing?
 If not, explore Data Scenarios?

-* **Breakout room activity: work on chosen datasets to reformat / add metadata if necessary**?
-    * _TODO: What would groups do if their dataset doesn't need any changes?_

 ### Day 3

 #### Goals